typicode/mistcss/README.md

 [![Node.js CI](https://github.com/typicode/mistcss/actions/workflows/node.js.yml/badge.svg)](https://github.com/typicode/mistcss/actions/workflows/node.js.yml)

-> Write components using CSS only
+> Create components with 50% less code

 MistCSS is a new, better and faster way to write visual components. ~~CSS-in-JS~~?
 Nope!
 JS-from-CSS 👍

+All major frameworks are supported.

 ## Write your component in CSS only

+This CSS is the only code you'll write for your component.

 ```css title="Button.mist.css"
 @scope (button.custom-button) {